randomouscrap98/haloo3d/README.md

 <img src="https://haloopdy.com/blog/resources/baseline_fast_default.gif" alt="a 3d software renderer">

-A simple software renderer written in C99 which is made specifically for games I might want to make.
-It is a modular library with a simple shader-esque design for rendering, along with some idiosyncratic "batteries-included" extras for reading textures from `.ppm` files, reading models from `.obj` files, drawing sprites, printing to screen, performing 3d calculations, etc.
+A simple, modular 3D software renderer written in C99.
+It has a simple shader-esque design for rendering 2d triangles, along with some idiosyncratic "batteries-included" extras for performing 3d calculations, reading textures from `.ppm` files, reading models from `.obj` files, drawing sprites, printing text to screen, etc.
 Though if you have your own libraries for all those, it's extremely easy to put together your own system with only pieces of mine.